ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 ### `editor`

-This directive specifies the editor build to be used by the component.
+This directive specifies the editor to be used by the component.
 It should either:

-* correspond to one of [registered editor builds](#editors):
+* correspond to one of [registered editors](#editors):
    ```js
    import ClassicEditor from '@ckeditor/ckeditor5-build-classic';